arunqa/www.surveilr.com-fork/lib/service/qualityfolio/README.md

 ```bash
 surveilr ingest files -r qualityfolio
 ```
-Post-ingestion, `surveilr` is no longer required, the `qualityfolio-service-content` directory can be ignored, only `sqlite3` is required because all content is in the `resource-surveillance.sqlite.db` SQLite database which does not require any other dependencies.
+Post-ingestion, `surveilr` is no longer required, the `Qualityfolio` directory can be ignored, only `sqlite3` is required because all content is in the `resource-surveillance.sqlite.db` SQLite database which does not require any other dependencies.